marvinbraga/gianna/assistants/audio/stt/readme.md

 ---

-Feel free to customize the script and the README file based on your specific requirements and project structure.
+Feel free to further customize the README file based on your specific requirements and project structure.